Skip to main content

 Overdue Invoices in the Netherlands

-Managing overdue invoices is an unfortunate reality that can significantly impact cash flow and hinder growth.
+Managing overdue invoices (openstaande facturen) is an unfortunate reality that can significantly affect cash flow and hinder growth.
 However, understanding the legal aspects surrounding this issue is important for creditors seeking effective solutions.
-As a creditor, it is important to have a comprehensive understanding of your rights in order to effectively manage overdue invoices.
+As a creditor, it is important to have a clear understanding of your rights in order to effectively manage overdue invoices.
 By understanding your rights, you can take appropriate actions to recover the outstanding debts owed to you.

 One of the most important rights you have as a creditor is the right to pursue legal action against the debtor.
 This means that if a debtor fails to pay their overdue invoices, you have the legal right to take them to court to seek a judgment in your favour.

-In addition to the right to pursue legal action, you also have the right to charge interest on overdue invoices.
-This is known as statutory interest and is intended to compensate you for the loss of funds due to the late payment.
-The specific rate of statutory interest may vary depending on the jurisdiction, so it is important to familiarize yourself with the applicable laws in your jurisdiction.
+In addition to the right to pursue legal action, you also have the right to charge interest on overdue invoices and to claim extrajudicial costs.
+Statutory interest is intended to compensate you for the loss of funds due to the late payment.
+The specific rate of statutory interest may vary depending on the jurisdiction (bevoegdheid), so it is important to familiarise yourself with the applicable laws.
+Creditors should also be aware that claims are subject to a limitation period under Dutch law.

 To effectively manage overdue invoices, follow these steps: